IPv6 was developed to substitute IPv4, as it was expected to run out of addresses.

 While IPV4 is represented by decimal numbers, IPv6 uses hexadecimal numbers.

-There are 8 blocks of hexadecimal numbers, representing each one 16 bits.
+There are 8 blocks of 4 hexadecimal numbers, representing each block 16 bits or 2 bytes.
 Each block is separated using colons (:).

 Example of IPv6 address: